Once when my mom questioned me about a fight I had gotten into with my sibling, I blurted out the classic excuse. “They made me so mad.”

 I cannot control the cause, but I can control the effect (my reaction and response).

-I can’t change them, the inanimate object, the day, or whatever is causing me to lose my equilibrium.
+I can’t change the person, the inanimate object, the day, or whatever is causing me to lose my equilibrium.
 But I can change my response, my thoughts, my expectations, my actions.

 And this my friend, is good news.
 We are not puppets being controlled by others and their actions, we control ourselves.